codelingo/docs/docs/clql.md

   !cs.foreach_stmt
 ```

-You cannot use a negation on the yielded fact.
+A fact cannot be both yielded and negated.

 <br />

 ### Or

-If a fact has multiple children, it will match against elements of the code that have child1 *and* child2 *and* child3 etc. We use the “or” operator to override the implicit and.
-We can query all string methods that use basic loops like so:
+A fact with multiple children will match against elements of the code that have child1 *and* child2 *and* child3 etc. The “or” operator overrides the implicit "and".
+The following query finds all String methods that use basic loops:

 ```
 <cs.method: